Getting Started

 The LSP provides:

-- Real-time diagnostics (type errors, parse errors, exhaustiveness warnings)
+- Real-time diagnostics (type errors, parse errors, exhaustiveness warnings, pattern coverage)

 - Code actions (add missing match arms, did-you-mean suggestions)